Fond du Lac County, Wisconsin: Public High Schools

-Politics
+Government and politics

+Fond du Lac County is governed by a twenty-five-member Board of Supervisors and an elected County Executive, all of whom are elected in nonpartisan elections.
+The other countywide officials, including the Sheriff and District Attorney, run in partisan elections.

-Fond du Lac has been a historically Republican county, as the party was founded in the town of Ripon, located within the county.
-It has only voted Democratic in the national landslides of 1964, 1936, and 1932, as well as from 1872-1892.
+Fond du Lac County has been a historically Republican county, as the party was founded in the town of Ripon, located within the county.
+It has only voted Democratic in the national landslides of 1964, 1936, and 1932, as well as from 1872 to 1892.